-We accept 3 fellows every year into the Harvard Hand and Upper Extremity Fellowship.
-In addition, our fellows cross-rotate at the Massachusetts General Hospital fellowship for 2 months and interact with their 3 MGH hand fellows.
+We accept four fellows every year into the Harvard Hand and Upper Extremity Fellowship.
+In addition, our fellows cross-rotate at the Massachusetts General Hospital fellowship for 2 months each and interact with the MGH hand fellows.

 The fellowship runs from August 1st to July 31st.

-Faculty members from the Brigham and Women’s Hospital (BWH) include Dr. Philip Blazar, Dr. Arnold Alqueza, Dr. George Dyer, Dr. Brandon Earp, and Dr. Barry Simmons.
+Faculty members from the Brigham and Women’s Hospital (BWH) include Doctors Philip Blazar, George Dyer, Brandon Earp, Dafang Zhang, Christian Sampson, Simon Talbot, Lydia Helliwell and Matthew Carty.

-Faculty members from Boston Children’s Hospital include Dr. Peter Waters, Dr. Donald Bae, Dr. Andrea Bauer, and Dr. Carley Vuillermin.
+Faculty members from Boston Children’s Hospital include Doctors Donald Bae, Andrea Bauer, and Carley Vuillermin.

 BWH/MGH Ambulatory Health Center Foxborough.
 This facility is 28 miles drive from BWH/Childrens Hospital.

-At the Brigham and Women’s Hospital (BWH), Brigham and Women’s Faulkner Hospital (BWFH), the fellows have independent admitting and surgical privileges.
-They do not at Boston Children’s Hospital (BCH).
+At the Brigham and Women’s Hospital (BWH) and Brigham and Women’s Faulkner Hospital (BWFH), the fellows have independent admitting and surgical privileges.
+They do not have these privileges Boston Children’s Hospital (BCH).

 Our fellowship’s policy is that for the first 3 months all surgical cases are done with a faculty member.
 Following that period, each fellow is reviewed and approved for independent privileges by the faculty.
-Once a fellow has received approval, he/she is able to act as an independent surgeon with the attending involved at the fellow’s discretion.
+Once a fellow has received approval, they are able to act as an independent surgeon with the attending involved at the fellow’s discretion.

 Fellows also have independent admitting and surgical privileges while at MGH.